Department of Natural Resources, Mines and Energy

 Liquid Fuel Supply (Minimum Biobased Petrol Content) Amendment Bill 2022

-This bill attempted to strengthen Queensland's ethanol mandate, which has never been met since 2017.
-It would have doubled penalties for fuel retailers not selling enough ethanol-blended petrol and required that E10 fuel contain at least 9% ethanol.
+This bill sought to strengthen Queensland's ethanol mandate, which has never been met since it was introduced in 2017.
+It would have doubled penalties for fuel retailers not selling enough ethanol-blended petrol and required that E10 fuel contain at least 9% ethanol rather than the federally permitted minimum of just 1%.
 The bill was defeated at second reading and did not become law.

 13/10/2022· 2nd reading failed· Mr N Dametto MP